Qubit spin ice

-where $\hat \sigma_i$ are Pauli matrices describing the qubit degrees of freedom while the tensor $J_{ij}$ describes the action of the couplers and $h_i$ a per-qubit longitudinal field.
+where $\hat \sigma_i$ are Pauli matrices describing the qubit degrees of freedom; the tensor $J_{ij}$ describes the action of the couplers and $h_i$ is a per-qubit longitudinal field.
 The terms $J_{ij}$ and $h_i$ can be programmed at will; local fields $h_i$ are always set to zero except when specified.

 Unlike in the Hamiltonians proposed to describe quantum spin ice in pyrochlores~\cite{gingras2014quantum}, we have no quantum entanglement in the 2-body coupling terms.
-Thus, in absence of the transverse field $\Gamma$, the ground state of $\mathcal H$ is a set of Fock states that can be mapped into purely classical ones, namely the eigenvectors of the Pauli matrices $\hat \sigma_i^z$.
+Thus, in absence of the transverse field $\Gamma$, the ground state of $\mathcal H$ is a set of Fock states that can be mapped into purely classical ones, namely the Fock product of eigenvectors of the Pauli matrices $\hat \sigma^z$.
 However, switching on the transverse field entangles the binary quantum variables, subjecting them to quantum fluctuations.
-At finite temperature, the QA system relaxes toward thermal equilibrium of $\mathcal H$.
-Rapidly decreasing $\Gamma$ and increasing $\mathcal J$ projects this thermal distribution to the $\sigma^z$ basis.
-This approach has recently been used to simulate a variety of quantum Ising systems at finite temperature~\cite{Harris2018,King2018,Weinberg2019}, and has provided the most direct observation of many-body quantum annealing dynamics to date~\cite{King2019}.

-Fig.~\ref{fig:1}-B depicts the square spin ice model as a set of classical binary dipoles along the edges of a square lattice.
-The spins impinging on vertices realize sixteen different vertex configurations which are grouped by topology into two Type-I, four Type-II, eight Type-III, and two Type-IV (Fig.~\ref{fig:1}-A).
-The first two types obey the so-called ``ice rule'' (two spins point in, two point out) which in spin ice materials are energetically favored.
-The other two violate the ice rule, as signalled by their topological charge (defined as the difference between spins pointing in and out) of $\pm 2$ and $\pm 4$ respectively.
-They represent monopole excitations.
-Vertex energies are assigned via the antiferromagnetic couplings $J_{||}$, $J_{\perp}$ among spins impinging on the vertex collinearly and perpendicularly respectively, and are: $\epsilon_{\text{I}}=-4J_{\perp}+2J_{||}$, $\epsilon_{\text{II}} = -2J_{||}$, $\epsilon_{\text{III}}=0$, $\epsilon_{\text{I}}=4J_{\perp}+2J_{||}$.
-The resulting system is geometrically frustrated.